Weighted vests can be an excellent investment if you want to take your workouts to the next level.

-If you’re looking for an affordable and adjustable weighted vest for running, then the Aduro Sport is the best option.
+If you’re looking for an affordable and adjustable weighted vest, then the Aduro Sport is the best option.
 It has a comfortable design and provides just enough weight to increase the intensity of your runs.

-Best Weighted Vest for Crossfit: RitFit Adjustable Weighted Vest
+Best Weighted Vest for Women: RitFit Adjustable Weighted Vest

 - Gender: Unisex